MIT-Scioly/MIT-Scioly.github.io/README.md

 * Go through current site at [scioly.mit.edu](scioly.mit.edu) and make sure all the info there is on the current site.
 * Figure out a better thing to put in the lower right corner of the site
 * Automatically generate the year in the copyright at the bottom.
+* There was a mistake on the template with script tags going outside the body.
+They should be placed just before the `</body>` tag.
+If you see one of these, fix it.
 * Finish empty pages
     * Tournament Info
         * Tournament Schedule - Find last year's schedule and copy it over onto the site.